 MEF works internationally with tour companies and other NGO's to raise awareness to the plight of captive working elephants.
 Co-founder and CEO Sarah Blaine works in the UK with ABTA, and many other tour companies are also being invited to speak internationally at conferences.
 This helps further the mission to create a more welfare-focused future for elephants that is also sustainable in the long term for their mahouts and the communities that surround them.

 Organisations and Partnerships

-Our team is growing and we with a family focused ethos we are group of determined, passionate, hard working individuals dedicated to improving welfare for captive Asian elephants.
+Our team is growing and, with a family focused ethos, we are a group of determined, passionate, hard working individuals dedicated to improving the welfare of captive Asian elephants.